FajraKatviro/FKFramework3/README.md

 **Features section**

+qbs
+This section provides the set of Submodules for enablind FKFramework3 features.
+Add submodule as a dependency to enable feature.

+qmake
 This section provides the set of *.pri* files for enabling FKFramework3 features.
 Add value to FK variable (e.g. FK += imageset) to enable feature.
-See content table for avaliable utils.
 Some features are separate build steps.
 They are included to fkpre(post)process build steps.
 You can invoke them separately if disable default build steps (see [fkfeatures.pri](features/fkfeatures.pri) for details)

+See content table for avaliable features.

 **Utils section**